dev-warrior777/electrumx-dash/docs/HOWTO.rst

 ``daemontools``; adapting to ``runit`` should be trivial for someone used to either.

-When building the database from the genesis block, ElectrumX has to flush large quantities of data to disk and its DB.
+When building the database from the genesis block, ElectrumX-Dash has to flush large quantities of data to disk and its DB.
 You will have a better experience if the database directory is on an SSD than on an HDD.
 Currently to around height 611,600 of the Bitcoin blockchain the